Attorneys General Zoom In On Tech Privacy And Power

 "There's a recognition that privacy has a different definition for everyone these days.
 What does matter is how the law treats privacy," which is also unclear, Becerra said.
 "But clearly ... rarely do you have a discussion about privacy without ultimately having a conversation about antitrust."

 Last week, Louisiana's The Advocate newspaper reported that Jeff Landry, the state's attorney general, "would like to see Google, Facebook and other major social media behemoths broken up like the federal government did to Standard Oil more than a century ago."
-Landry was also at today's meeting.
+Landry was also at Tuesday's meeting; his office did not respond to NPR's inquiry.

 Tuesday's conversation at the Justice Department did touch on historic cases when the government moved to break up companies, such as Standard Oil and Microsoft, Becerra told reporters after the meeting.

-"The subject was raised as part of a conversation about how you deal with the growth and size of companies," Becerra said.
+"The subject was raised as part of a conversation about how you deal with the growth and size of companies," said Becerra, a Democrat.
 "But I don't think there was a specific notion that simply dealing with size would get you the answer you need."

-Landry's office did not respond to NPR's inquiry on Tuesday.
-Neither did the spokeswoman for Nebraska Attorney General Doug Peterson, who is said to be one of the key organizers of the meeting.
+Nebraska Attorney General Doug Peterson told NPR that the next step for his counterparts was to figure out which states might be interested in a multistate effort focused on consumer protection.
+He said Tuesday's meeting came out of a presentation he and a few other attorneys general heard in June about how Internet companies collect data.

+"One of the things that concerns me a great deal is the amount of data that is taken in so many different areas where I think the consumer has absolutely no awareness, for example mapping locations," said Peterson, a Republican.
+"One of the most important things is to make consumers aware of what these practices are and how it impacts their privacy."

-As NPR reported earlier, state attorneys general can have broad oversight power over social media, thanks to their consumer protection purview.
-Already, several state attorneys general have been investigating the tech companies.
+As NPR reported previously, state attorneys general can have broad oversight power over social media, thanks to their consumer protection purview.
+Already, several of them have been investigating the tech companies.
 Cases have focused on the collection and use of private data, disclosures of sponsors behind political advertising and how advertisers might exclude people from seeing ads such as those based on race or religion.

 Both Becerra and the Justice Department said the attorneys general plan to continue this thread of conversation in the coming months.
 The National Association of Attorneys General has a fall meeting scheduled for November.